 4.1.1 Electromagnets

 An electromagnet is a temporary magnet produced by the passage of electric current through a coil of wire wound around a soft iron core.
 The strength of the magnetic varies with the turns of the coil and with the number of turns of the coil and the current.
-Electromagnets are useful since they can either be turned on or off hence very convenient in industries and domestic appliances.
+Electromagnets are useful since they can either be turned on or off, hence very convenient in industries and domestic appliances.

 4.1.2 Lifting electromagnets

 These are powerful electromagnets that are used in factories and scrap yards to lift heavy metallic items such as iron sheets, steel rods or scrap cars.
-As current passes through them, they also become magnets and hold onto metal; when current is turned off, the load is immediately released.
+As current passes through them, they also become magnets and hold onto metal; when the current is turned off, the load is immediately released.

 4.2 Does a Current-Carrying Wire Get Hot?